cefet-rj-dal/daltoolbox/autoencoder/autoenc_denoise_ed.md

-## Variational Autoencoder transformation (encode)
+## Denoising Autoencoder transformation (encode-decode)

 Considering a dataset with $p$ numerical attributes.

 The goal of the autoencoder is to reduce the dimension of $p$ to $k$, such that these $k$ attributes are enough to recompose the original $p$ attributes.
+However from the $k$ dimensionals the data is returned back to $p$ dimensions.
+The higher the quality of autoencoder the similiar is the output from the input.

 ```r